 This is a sub-trope of Establishing Character Moment.
 Compare to Leit Motif, when a character has a particular song associated with them, or AM/FM Characterization, when the audience learns about a character by their personal choice in music.

-- 10 Things I Hate About You establishes Kat quite well by having her pull up next to a bunch of poppy popular girls in a beat-up Ford, glaring, to the tune of Joan Jett's "Bad Reputation".
+- 10 Things I Hate About You establishes Kat quite well by having her pull up next to a bunch of poppy popular girls in a 60's beat-up Dodge Dart, glaring, to the tune of Joan Jett's "Bad Reputation".

 - The first time we see Marty McFly in Back to the Future, he walks into Doc Brown's laboratory, plugs in his guitar, and begins shredding.
 This quickly establishes him as a laid back, average teenager.